SSchoepfer/SSchoepfer.github.io/_posts/2019-03-22-Things-I'm-Working-On.md

 ---
 layout: post
+published: true
 ---
+## Things I'm Working on

-## Professionally
+### Professionally

-- MS in Database Systems from Touro College Grad School of Technology.
+MS in Database Systems from Touro College Grad School of Technology.
 Progress so far.
-- Second item, dawg
-- Third item, what what?!
-- Fourth item, fo sheezy my neezy

 {% comment %}
 Might you have an include in your theme?
 Why not try it here!